Brandon Mason: Club career

-Watford

 A graduate of the Watford youth system, Mason was handed a professional contract ahead of the 2016–17 season.
 He made his Premier League debut for Watford on 1 January 2017 in a 4–1 home defeat against Tottenham Hotspur.
 He then made his first start for Watford in their FA Cup fixture against Burton Albion six days later, setting up a goal for Christian Kabasele.
 In January 2018, Mason joined Scottish Championship club Dundee United until the end of the 2017–18 season.
 He made his debut in a 6–1 defeat at Falkirk on 6 January, but made only one further appearance for the club.
 He was later released by Watford at the end of the season.

-Coventry City

 In July 2018, Mason signed a two-year contract with newly promoted League One club Coventry City.
 He played his first match for the "Sky Blues" on 4 August 2018 in a 2–1 home defeat to Scunthorpe United.
 In September 2019 he signed a new three-year contract with Coventry.
 Mason joined Scottish Premiership club St Mirren on a season-long loan on 5 October 2020 and went on to make 13 appearances in all competitions.
 He was released by Coventry City in August 2021.

-Milton Keynes Dons

 On 18 March 2022, Mason joined League One club Milton Keynes Dons on a short-term contract, primarily as cover for left wing-back Daniel Harvie.
 He failed to make a single appearance for the club and was later one of six players released at the end of the 2021–22 season.

-Crawley Town

 Mason signed for EFL League Two club Crawley Town on a two-year deal in July 2022 following a trial spell at the club.

-Wealdstone

 Mason signed for National League club Wealdstone in October 2023 following a trial spell at the club.

-St Albans City

 On 25 January 2025, Mason joined National League South side St Albans City.

-Farnham Town

 In May 2025, Mason joined newly promoted Southern League Premier Division South side Farnham Town on a one-year deal.